PhysDepth: Plug-and-Play Physical Refinement for Monocular Depth Estimation in Challenging Environments: Failure Cases

 \section{Failure Cases}

-LAA-Net performs well under nighttime scenarios, but there's room for improvement with specific corner cases.
+PhysDepth performs well under challenging environments, but there's room for improvement with specific corner cases.
 For example, Figure \ref{pic:failure case nuScence} shows two instances of the failure cases.

 In the input images, halos originating from road lamps and other car headlights are the main reasons for these failure cases.
 These halos give rise to shadows and reflections, which could affect the light attenuation item (Equation \ref{eq:Beer-Lambert law}) in RCA loss, leading to compromised depth estimation results.

 The halo issue is commonly known as one of the most challenging conditions in nighttime depth estimation \cite{wang2021regularizing}.
-From Figure \ref{pic:failure case nuScence}, we can see that SOTA method md4All \cite{gasperini2023robust} produces similar depth results as LAA-Net, demonstrating that SOTA methods may not be able to handle the failure case well.
+From Figure \ref{pic:failure case nuScence}, we can see that SOTA method md4All \cite{gasperini2023robust} produces similar depth results as PhysDepth, demonstrating that SOTA methods may not be able to handle the failure case well.